Spagettileg/first-milestone-project/README.md

 ***

 ### Acknowledgements
-Theo Despoudis (Mentor)
+Theo Despoudis (Mentor) - For his guidance with the process of delivering my project and reminders for keeping the code simple, yet effective.

+Slack Community and the following experts to keep me honest.
-@Eventyred_Mentor – Simen Daehlin
+>@Eventyred_Mentor – Simen Daehlin

-@Shane Muirhead – Shane Muirhead
+>@Shane Muirhead – Shane Muirhead

-@Abonello_Lead – Anthony Bonello
+>@Abonello_Lead – Anthony Bonello

-@JoWings_Lead – Joke Heyndels
+>@JoWings_Lead – Joke Heyndels

+Special thanks to Matt Rudge, Timmy O'Mahony & Brian O'Grady (all Code Institute) for their time, training delivery and generating good confidence to coding.